Prostate Gland Enlargement – BPH

 Open or robot-assisted prostatectomy

-The surgeon makes an incision in your lower abdomen to reach the prostate and remove tissue.
-Open prostatectomy is generally done if you have a very large prostate, bladder damage or other complicating factors.
-The surgery usually requires a short hospital stay and is associated with a higher risk of needing a blood transfusion.
+A surgical incision is made in the lower abdomen to access and remove the prostate tissue.
+This is typically done if the prostate is very large or there is bladder damage or other complications.
+It usually requires a short hospital stay and carries a higher risk of blood transfusion.

-Your follow-up care will depend on the specific technique used to treat your enlarged prostate.
+Follow-up care depends on the specific technique used to treat your enlarged prostate.